 Who’s your favorite author?

 Again, this is a tough question.
-I don’t think I could say anyone specifically.
 I do really love John Grisham, Stephen King, C.S.
 Lewis, J.K.
 Rowling, Nicholas Sparks, Hemingway, Tolkien, Poe, Roald Dahl, Dan Brown, Steinbeck, Shakespeare, Mark Twain, and even Dr. Seuss.
+My favorite would have to be Elmore Leonard’s crime fiction.

 Did you really live next to a squirrel man?